ArpanPrj/MyReproducibilityProject/README.md

 | R            | 4.2.2    | Statistical computing and visualization |
 | Python       | 3.9      | Used for scripting various steps |

-> Tip: Most tools can be installed via `conda` or built from source.

 ---